• Skip to main content

 Ingredients

 • Mushrooms - cremini, white button, or anything similar will give the sauce the mushroom flavor it needs to have.
 For an easy meal prep, you can also make my Condensed Cream Of Mushroom Sauce.
-It's without cheese, but you can add the cheese like instructed in this recipe.
+It's without cheese, but you can add the cheese as instructed in this recipe.

 • Cajun - gives a little kick and makes the casserole more interesting.
 Start with 1 teaspoon, taste, and decide if need to add more.
 Also, a pinch of chili flakes would be awesome.